 We work hard to accumulate assets and property to give to our children and families once we have passed away.
 By carefully planning your estate, you can be sure that once you have passed away your wishes for your wealth and assets will be honored.
-Estate planning can be a complex process so it is a good idea to retain an experienced estate planning attorney who can help you plan to transfer your real estate and other assets after you have passed away.
+Estate planning can be a complex process so it is a good idea to retain an experienced estate planning attorney in New York who can help you plan to transfer your real estate and other assets after you have passed away.

 One of the first steps to planning your estate is creating a list of all your assets and deciding who you would like to inherit them.
 Assets typically include financial accounts, real estate, businesses, and valuable possessions.